mashalifshin/bcrypt_notes/README.md

 ### For our controllers and views, we need to

-1. show a form to register a user
+- show a form to register a user
 `get /users/new`   (Regular CRUD route)

-2. handle a user registration form submission
+- handle a user registration form submission
 `post /users`   (Regular CRUD route)

-3. show a login form
+- show a login form
 `get /sessions/new` (CRUD style routing with session as the resource) or
 `get /login`  (declarative style for a non-RESTful operation)

-4. handle a login form submission
+- handle a login form submission
 `post /sessions`
 or
 `post /login`

-When the user logs in, set a value in the session, like so:
-`session[:user_id] = @user.id`

-5. handle a logout button submission
+- handle a logout button submission
 `delete /sessions` (CRUD style routing -- but it's weird because there is no resource id) or
 `delete /logout`

-When the user logs out, clear that value in the session, like so:
-`session[:user_id] = nil`

-Or clear everything in the session
-`session.clear`

 - You can now access the user from any route!